cse110-sp21-group29/cse110-sp21-group29/admin/team.md

 I'm a sophomore Math-CS major at Revelle College.
 In my free time, I browse memes and watch TV series, anime, read comics, or play games.
 My guilt hobby is rickrolling people.
 I love designing algorithms and study about cryptography, and especially in the field of neural cryptography and computer vision.

 #### Kevin Dyblie
+I am a third year Mathematics - Computer Science major at Thurgood Marshall College.
+I enjoy watching crime drama (like Breaking Bad, Narcos, etc. ), gaming, and going to the beach on my free time.

 ### Summary
 | NAME                   | EMAIL             | PHONE        | Personal Github                            |